-The MCP is fitted to a light armoured vehicle such as the Panhard VBL 4×4 or offroad light vehicle.
-The MCP is in service with Nato countries and has been ordered by Oman.
+The MCP is fitted to a light armoured vehicle, such as the Panhard VBL 4×4 or off-road light vehicle.
+The MCP is in service with NATO countries and has been ordered by Oman.

 ALBI twin Mistral 2 launcher

-ALBI is a twin launcher firing post for the Mistral 2 missile that was launched by Matra BAE Dynamics in 2000.
-The first customer for the ALBI is the Sultanate of Oman, which ordered the system in November 2000.
+ALBI is a twin launcher firing post for the Mistral 2 missile that was launched by Matra BAe Dynamics in 2000.
+The first customer for the ALBI was the Sultanate of Oman, which ordered the system in November 2000.

 Atlas twin Mistral launcher

 Launched in the early 1990s, Atlas is a twin-launcher for the Mistral Air defence system.
-It has been designed to provide greater mobility, flexibility, high fire-power and autonomy and can be installed on many high mobility vehicles or used in a pedestal version.
+It has been designed to provide greater mobility, flexibility, high firepower and autonomy and can be installed on many high-mobility vehicles or used in a pedestal version.